Advertisement

 READ ALSO - Self-employed in Spain: What you should know about being ‘autónomo’

-Of course, not all companies are happy to do this, so you will need to speak with them and see what your options are.
-You should also talk to a gestor or tax advisor in Spain for your particular situation to see if there is another option of declaring your income here.
+You should also talk to a gestor or tax advisor in Spain for your particular situation to see if there is another option for declaring your income here.

 This could include creating a subsidiary company here and being paid a salary from that company, or finding an international accounting company that could arrange for you to be paid as a Spanish employee.
-Again, thess options are not necessarily available to most remote workers.
+Again, these options are not necessarily available to most remote workers.

 READ ALSO: What does a ‘gestor’ do in Spain and why you’ll need one